KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

     /*/** */*
-     * Class OUTPUTFORMATTER
-     * is an interface (abstract class) used to output ASCII text in a convenient
+     * An interface (abstract class) used to output ASCII text in a convenient way.
+     *
-     * way.
-The primary interface is printf() like but with support for indentation
+     * The primary interface is printf() like with support for indentation control.
-     * control.
-The destination of the 8 bit wide text is up to the implementer.
+     * The destination of the 8 bit wide text is up to the implementer.
+If you want
-     * If you want to output a wxString, then use CONV_TO_UTF8() on it before passing
+     * to output a wxString, then use CONV_TO_UTF8() on it before passing it as an
-     * it as an argument to Print().
+     * argument to Print().
      * <p>
      * Since this is an abstract interface, only classes derived from this one
      * will be the implementations.
+     * </p>
      */
     class OUTPUTFORMATTER
     {